-A good towel is one of life’s small luxuries, and new towels are the best, still thick and absorbent.
+A good towel is one of life’s small luxuries (and a great place to start adding Hygge to your life!), and new towels are the best, still thick, and absorbent.
 So, why does it seem as though that “new towel” feeling seems to be over in the blink of an eye?

 After doing a bit of research, I found that the culprit is actually the very detergent and fabric softener I thought were keeping my towels fluffy.

 Begin by Buying Good Towels